laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 ### Square root example
 One of the examples shown on this first class was the square root problem.
-It is solved in Lisp in this class, but since I was trying to getting back to Clojure again I solved in Clojure.
+It is solved in Lisp in this class, but since I was trying to getting back to Clojure again I solved it in Clojure.

 The description of the square root method in this class is: